 A rating of A-F is then recorded based on the Newtons of load.
 This is now a means of identifying higher cut resistant gloves which would previously dull the blade within the previous EN388 test.

 The additional test means that gloves will carry new coding that can be identified by a 5 or 6 digit score.

-It is optional for the manufacturer to state the old levels 1-4 of cut resistance as a second digit on the glove score.
-If the TDM test is conducted an X can be placed at digit 2 within the set sequence.
+It is optional for the manufacturer to state levels 1-5 of (Coup Test) cut resistance as a second digit on the glove score.
+If the TDM test is conducted an 'X' can be placed at digit 2 in the sequence.